Chicago Area Homeowner’s Guide to James Hardie Siding

 - Durability – Hardie siding will protect your home from the elements all day, every day, year-round.
 Objects like hailstones and blowing debris are no match for Hardie siding.
 It resists shrinking, swelling and cracking.

 - Superior weather-resistance – Hardie products are Engineered for Climate® and can withstand extreme temperature cycles–both hot and cold.
 The siding won’t expand and contract.
 It’s also moisture-resistant, which means it’s also rot-resistant.
 No matter how much rain, snow, or humidity the Chicago weather brings to your neighborhood, Hardie siding will keep your home protected.

 - Fade-resistant – The color you choose for your siding will look its best for years to come, because the siding is fade-resistant.

 - Noncombustible – A concern of many homeowners is fire.
 Hardie siding will not ignite when exposed to a direct flame, and it won’t act as fuel for a fire that is already burning.

 - Pest-resistant – The only animals in your home will be the ones you’ve invited in.
-Whether it’s bugs, birds, or other critters, they won’t find Hardie siding appealing.
+Whether it’s bugs, woodpeckers, or other critters, they won’t find Hardie siding appealing.